About the Award

 Since its inception in 2011, the annual Kenneth G. Wilson Award for Excellence in Lattice Field Theory has recognized physicists who have made recent, outstanding contributions to lattice field theory.

-The award is presented each year at the Lattice International Conference, recognizing research that made an important contribution to lattice field theory within three years prior to the conference.
+The award is presented each year at the Lattice International Conference, recognizing research that made important contributions to lattice field theory.
 Physicists honored with this award receive:

 The award is named after Nobel Laureate Kenneth Wilson (1936–2013), who founded lattice gauge theory in 1974, permitting such theories to be studied numerically using powerful computers.
 Wilson endorsed the first award by writing a letter to the community reaffirming the importance and research challenges in this field of physics.